microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authorizationsystemtypeservice.md

 ---
 title: "authorizationSystemTypeService resource type"
-description: "Represents a service in an authorization system."
+description: "Represents a service in an authorization system that is onboarded to Permissions Management."
 author: "mrudulahg01"
 ms.localizationpriority: medium
 ms.prod: "multicloud-permissions-management"